How Do I Motivate My Salespeople?

 The current findings tell us that sales teams are highly motivated to succeed, but the source of motivation is internal rather than external.
 They are motivated by a job well done.
 They want to be recognized for success and they are motivated by achieving their own personal standards for success and achievement.

 I was 9 years old when I walked off the football field the very first time.
 I had just finished practice and my dad was waiting on the sideline for me.
 He asked me what I thought and I told him I loved it.
 “Someday I’m going to go to college to play football.”
 Dad asked me if I was sure and I said “yes.”
 He then told me, “College football players are in great shape so, if you are going to play college football, you’ll have to be in great shape.
 Take off your helmet and shoulder pads and start running some laps.”
 I followed his advice and I ran laps every night after practice to get in shape to play college football.
-In February of 1973, I signed my letter of intent to go to the University of Connecticut to play football.
+In February of 1973, I signed my letter of intent to go to the University of Connecticut to play for the team.

 My dad – my manager – knew my goal and used that occasionally to keep me on track.
 Occasionally, when I would fall off the training wagon, he would ask me if I still planned on playing college football.
 I would always answer, “Sure!”
 He would then say, “Well, I wasn’t sure.
 I haven’t seen you run or lift weights in a while.”
 That’s all he needed to say.
 Off I went.